-Assignments are due at the beginning of the class on the due date listed.
+Assignments are due at time and due date listed.
 If you anticipate handing in an assignment late, please consult with your instructor beforehand.

-Missed Exams/Quizzes/Labs etc.
+Missed Exams/Quizzes/Labs etc.:

 Make-up exams, quizzes and/or tests are given at the discretion of the instructor.
 They are generally given only in medical emergencies or severe personal crises.
 Some missed labs or other activities may not be able to be accommodated.
 Please consult with your instructor.